Luke903/Final_Project/README.md

 I've had several ideas for future develoupment.
 The main idea being various levels with increaseing difficulty.
 The increase in difficulty could come from a tighter time limit, the company starting out with more money, the company gaining passive income faster, and not being able to steal money from the company below a certain threshold (other than 0, which it is at currently).
 Beyond the levels I could also see some narration in between to flesh out a little bit of a story that explains the character motivation to steal and the difficulty raising between each level.

 # Created by: PAL
-Luke Vogel, (Game Producer: gameplay loop/mechanics, gameplay diagram, general design choices -layout, font, etc.-, sound effects, and the exit button :p)
+Luke Vogel, (Game Producer: gameplay loop/mechanics, gameplay diagram, general design choices -layout, font, etc.-, sound effects, various UI Buttons :p)
-Preston Brown, (Game Coder: Game code, general design choices -layout, etc.-) Alec Umlauf (Game Artist: game art panels, upgrade pixel art)
+Preston Brown, (Game Coder: Game code, general design choices -layout, etc.-, backing track, sound design) Alec Umlauf (Game Artist: game art panels, upgrade pixel art)